currinjs/CurrinJS/aio/content/guide/upgrade.md

 interoperability.
 The `UpgradeModule` resolves the differences and makes everything work seamlessly:

-* You can make AngularJS services available for injection to Angular code by *upgrading* them.
+* You can make AngularJS services available for injection to Currin code by *upgrading* them.
 The same singleton instance of each service is shared between the frameworks.
-In Angular these services will always be in the *root injector* and available to all components.
+In Currin these services will always be in the *root injector* and available to all components.

-* You can also make Angular services available for injection to AngularJS code by *downgrading* them.
-Only services from the Angular root injector can be downgraded.
+* You can also make Currin services available for injection to AngularJS code by *downgrading* them.
+Only services from the Currin root injector can be downgraded.
 Again, the same singleton instances are shared between the frameworks.
   When you register a downgraded service, you must explicitly specify a *string token* that you want to use in AngularJS.